 - The university is following a one-person-per-vehicle rule for all university-sponsored travel (this includes all students, faculty and staff - review the Fleet Management COVID-19 information and FAQ page).
 Drivers of university vehicles are also required to disinfect vehicles before and after each use.
 Supplies are provided.
 Review the shared vehicle disinfectant procedure.

-- Anyone coming to campus from international locations should self-quarantine for 14 days per current Nebraska Department of Health and Human Services guidelines.
+- Anyone coming to campus from locations outside of Nebraska should practice strict social distancing and self-monitor for symptoms per current Nebraska Department of Health and Human Services guidelines.

 - An International Travel Risk Committee is being developed and led by UNL's director of global safety and security to review waiver requests when international travel begins to reopen.
 This review process will ensure appropriate, comprehensive vigilance while addressing the specific needs and risks of each educational, research or creative activity proposed.